-The development of this project will contribute to the identification of gaps in the automatic recognition of emotions centered on learning.
-It will allow to identify and propose less uncomfortable technologies for students recommended for the collection of data in the identification of emotions centered on learning; we will start with the use of video cameras, thermal cameras, heart rate sensor and Kinect for Windows.
+The development of this project will contribute to the identification of gaps in the automatic recognition of learning-centered emotions.
+It will allow identifying and proposing less uncomfortable technologies for students, recommended for the collection of data in the identification of learning-centered emotions; we will start with the integration of video cameras, thermal cameras, heart rate sensor and Kinect for Windows.